Ninja-Squad/ninja-squad.github.com/_posts/2018-02-19-angular-cli-1.7.md

 It does so recursively, so dependencies like `rxjs`, `typescript` or `zone.js` are automatically updated too!

-The command does not have a lot of options (only a dry run option right now), so it's currently an all or nothing process.
+The command does not have a lot of options
+(only a `dry-run` option and a `next` option to update not to the latest stable, but to the next version), so it's currently an all or nothing process.

 But it relies on a schematic ([introduced in CLI 1.4, see our blog post](/2017/09/14/angular-cli-1.4/)),